SayedBaladoh/Employees-Management-System/README.md

 ## Getting Started

-### Running the project using Docker and Docker-compose
+### Running the project using Docker and Docker Compose
 The project includes [*dockerfile*](dockerfile) file and [*docker-compose.yml*](docker-compose.yml) file, so you can use `Docker Compose` to start up the application with required softwares.
 No installation needed.

 #### Prerequisites